AriFordsham/GHCWiki/commentary/coding-style.md

 Now you can Google for this error message :-)

-<table><tr><th>**GHCI**</th>
+<table><tr><th><b>GHCI</b></th>
 <td>
 Enables GHCi support, including the byte code generator and interactive user interface.
-This isn't the default, because the compiler needs to be bootstrapped with itself in order for GHCi to work properly.
+This isn&apos;t the default, because the compiler needs to be bootstrapped with itself in order for GHCi to work properly.
 The reason is that the byte-code compiler and linker are quite closely tied to the runtime system, so it is essential that GHCi is linked with the most up-to-date RTS.
 Another reason is that the representation of certain datatypes must be consistent between GHCi and its libraries, and if these were inconsistent then disaster could follow.
 </td></tr></table>

 ### Platform tests